chenle02/NSF_Annual_Project_Report_Template/README.md

 > Policies & Procedures Guide for a complete listing of Grantee Notifications
 > To and Requests For Approval From the National Science Foundation.

-  * If there is nothing significant to report during this reporting period, please check "Nothing to Report" if applicable.
+ If there is nothing significant to report during this reporting period, please check "Nothing to Report" if applicable.

-  * Required fields
-  * What are the major goals of the project?
+1. What are the major goals of the project?
 (For purposes of NSF, what are the major research goals and objectives of the project?)

   * [ ] Nothing to report.
   * [X] 8000 characters.